SerRat44/RATmsigner/README.md

 This asynchronous function selects dummy UTXOs (Unspent Transaction Outputs) from a given list of UTXOs.
 It takes in the following parameters:

-- utxos: An array of AddressTxsUtxo objects.
+- **utxos**: An array of AddressTxsUtxo objects.
 These represent the UTXOs to select from.
-- itemProvider: An instance of the ItemProvider interface.
+- **itemProvider**: An instance of the ItemProvider interface.
 This is used to get the item by output or by ID.

-- The function returns a Promise that resolves to an array of utxo objects or null.
+The function returns a Promise that resolves to an array of utxo objects or null.
 The returned array includes the selected dummy UTXOs.

 **selectPaymentUTXOs**